SonarSource/sonarqube/server/sonar-docs/src/pages/sonarcloud-pricing.md

 ## How are Lines of Code (LOCs) counted towards billing?

 Only LOC from your private projects are counted toward your maximum number of LOCs.

+The count is not related to how frequently the source code is analyzed.
+If your private project has a 6K LOCs and you analyze it 100 times in the month, this will be counted as 6K for the billing.

 If you are getting close to the threshold you will be notified to either upgrade your plan or reduce the number of LOCs in your projects.

 ## When will I be invoiced?